panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 [Try the demo.](https://codesandbox.io/s/reactive-reassign-dpf9yf?file=/src/App.vue)

-Open the demo, and you'd see that replacing entirely the reactive object value `objectReactive = { count: 1 }` after mounting is not reflected in the output.
+Open the demo, and see that replacing entirely the reactive object value `objectReactive = { count: 1 }` after mounting is not reflected in the output.
 Doing so would break the reactivity of `objectReactive`.

 In conclusion: